-Management of the Department of Revenue and the Wisconsin Lottery are responsible for establishing and maintaining effective internal control over financial reporting (internal control).
-In planning and performing our audits of the financial statements, we considered the Department of Revenue's and Wisconsin Lottery's internal control to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Department of Revenue's and Wisconsin Lottery's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Department of Revenue's and Wisconsin Lottery's internal control.
+Management of the Department of Revenue (DOR) and the Wisconsin Lottery are responsible for establishing and maintaining effective internal control over financial reporting (internal control).
+In planning and performing our audits of the financial statements, we considered DOR's and Wisconsin Lottery's internal control to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of DOR's and Wisconsin Lottery's internal control.
+Accordingly, we do not express an opinion on the effectiveness of DOR's and Wisconsin Lottery's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent misstatements, or to detect and correct misstatements on a timely basis.
 A material weakness is a deficiency or a combination of deficiencies in internal control such that there is a reasonable possibility that a material misstatement of the Wisconsin Lottery's financial statements will not be prevented, or that a material misstatement will not be detected and corrected on a timely basis.
-A significant deficiency is a deficiency or a combination of deficiencies in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+A significant deficiency is a deficiency or a combination of deficiencies in internal weakness, yet important enough to merit attention by those charged with governance.

-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies, and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, we identified a significant deficiency with controls over the reconciliation of cash at the Department of Administration (DOA), which we believe should be reported to the users of the financial statements.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies in internal control that we consider to be material weaknesses.
+However, we identified a significant deficiency with DOR controls over access to STAR Finance, which is the component of the State of Wisconsin's enterprise resource planning system that provides accounting functions.
+Because the Wisconsin Lottery is a part of DOR, this significant deficiency is reported to users of the Wisconsin Lottery's financial statements.